 What caused the accident?

 Sometimes, side-by-side design flaws may lead to an accident.
 In other cases, you may find that the driver's error contributed most to the incident, including taking dangerous chances, failing to load the side-by-side properly, or attempting terrain the vehicle cannot handle.
-The party that caused the incident may determine what you need to do to pursue compensation for your injuries.

-What injuries did you sustain?
+What types of injuries did you receive?

-The injuries you sustained in an ATV accident may significantly affect the compensation you can recover as part of a side-by-side accident claim.
-You can pursue compensation any time you sustain injuries, from broken bones to head and spinal cord injuries, in an ATV accident.
 The more severe your injuries, the more compensation you may have the right to recover.
 On the other hand, if you suffer an ATV accident without injury, you may not have the right to pursue compensation through an injury claim.

 Contact a Side-by-Side Accident Lawyer to Learn More About Your Rights After an Accident

 While side-by-sides can provide a lot of fun, they can also introduce several serious dangers.
-If you suffer injuries in an ATV accident due to the driver's negligence or a design flaw in the vehicle, you may have the right to compensation.